A monoidal Dold-Kan correspondence for comodules: Example: Unbounded Chain Complexes

 \begin{thm} The pair $(\iio, \jj)$ is a Postnikov presentation of the model category of unbounded chain complex $\chf$. \end{thm}

 We shall prove Theorem \ref{thm: cocell presentation of chains} with Lemmas \ref{EASY LEMMA} and \ref{lem: postX in ch} below.

 \begin{rem} Our arguments in Theorem \ref{thm: cocell presentation of chains} can be generalized to the category $\chf^\D$, the category of functors $\D\rightarrow \chf$, where $\D$ is a small category.
-Indeed, endow $\chf^\D$ with its injective model structure with levelwise weak equivalences and cofibrations (it exists by \cite[3.4.1]{left2}).
+Indeed, endow $\chf^\D$ with its injective model structure with levelwise weak equivalences and cofibrations (see for instance \cite[3.4.1]{left2}).
 Using the same notation as \cite[4.10]{left1}, the pair $(\iio \pitchfork \D, \jj\pitchfork \D)$ is a Postnikov presentation for $\chf^\D$.
 This provides inductive arguments to compute homotopy limits in $\chf$. \end{rem}

 \begin{rem} We were not able to restrict ourselves to the set $\ii$ and had to consider the class $\iio$.
 We note here a few basic results. \begin{enumerate}[label=\upshape\textbf{(\roman*)}] \item As $\ii\subseteq \iio$, we get $\Post_\ii\subseteq \Post_\iio$.